 This bill establishes a framework for the suspension of driving privileges for defendants who fail to appear in court for certain offenses, including disorderly persons offenses and violations of municipal ordinances.
 It allows municipal courts to suspend a person's driving privileges or prohibit them from obtaining driving privileges until they comply with court orders, such as paying fines or completing community service.
 The bill also mandates that defendants receive notice of any proposed suspension and an opportunity to contest it in court.
 Additionally, it requires the municipal court to inform the New Jersey Motor Vehicle Commission of any actions taken under this provision and includes specific fees associated with the suspension process.

 Furthermore, the bill acknowledges the prior repeal of N.J.S.A.2B:12-31, which had previously allowed for the suspension of driving licenses for non-driving offenses.
 This acknowledgment clarifies that the statute was not revived or amended by subsequent legislation.
-The bill includes a six-month grace period for individuals to settle any outstanding fines and fees following its enactment, and it retains provisions for the courts to consider financial hardship when determining penalties.
+The bill includes a six-month grace period for individuals to settle any outstanding fines and fees before the new provisions take effect, and it emphasizes that courts can still consider financial hardship when determining penalties.
 Overall, the bill aims to enhance the enforcement of court appearances and compliance with financial obligations while providing necessary protections for individuals facing financial difficulties.